AnyChart/docs.anychart.com/Working_with_Data/Series_Manipulation.md

 ## Overview

-Series is a single set of data, that is visualized on the chart's plot.
+Series is a single set of data, that is visualized on a chart's plot.
 Series has a type and series data can be changed any time you want.
 You'll see updated visualization instantly.

 **Note**: This article contains information about managing charts series only.
 Information about managing series data can be found in [Data Manipulation article](../Working_with_Data/Data_Manipulation).

 ## Adding Series

 In most cases you can create a new series by using method that is named after the series type (such as {api:anychart.charts.Cartesian#column}**.column()**{api}, {api:anychart.charts.Cartesian#bar}**.bar()**{api}, {api:anychart.charts.Cartesian#area}**.area()**{api}, etc.) and use data array as a parameter for the method.
-But this way of setting series isn't convenient for managing lot's of series.
-There is another way to create multiple series.
+But there is one more way of creating multi-series chart.
 Method {api:anychart.charts.Cartesian#addSeries}**.addSeries()**{api} can create any number of series on the chart's plot.
 Data for the method can be passed in different formats: it can be a simple array of data objects, a data set or a data view.
 You can pass any number of parameters to create a series for each of these parameters.
 But before adding series, you have to define the type of the series.
-You can set desirable series type with {api:anychart.charts.Cartesian#defaultSeriesType}**.defaultSeriesType()**{api} method.
+You can set the series type with the {api:anychart.charts.Cartesian#defaultSeriesType}**.defaultSeriesType()**{api} method.

 ```
 // set chart type
 var chart = anychart.bar();

 // set default series type
 chart.defaultSeriesType("bar");

 // create series
 chart.addSeries(data1, data2, data3);
 ```

 All the series in the sample below was added using {api:anychart.charts.Cartesian#addSeries}**.addSeries()**{api} method.
 Open the sample in playground to examine the code.